Ironwood the reliable

 ABR's wide River Trail connects to many other trails.

-Across the street from Wolverine Nordic, Wolverine Village is a newly built skiers' retreat.
-Small cabins that sleep up to three go for $55, and large cabins that sleep up to 12 go for $175.
+Across the street from Wolverine Nordic, Wolverine Village is a skiers' retreat.
+Small cabins sleep up to three, and large cabins sleep up to 12.
 There's also a dining hall, laundry area, showers and wax rooms.

-Dining: In downtown Hurley, just across the Montreal River from downtown Ironwood, the Iron Nugget on Silver Street
+In downtown Hurley, just across the Montreal River from downtown Ironwood, the Iron Nugget on Silver Street is

 The pleasant Sharon's Coffee Co., in an 1888 brick building, serves sandwiches as well as hot drinks.